 Founder, Executive Director and Chair Emeritus

 Beth is the inspiration behind Pets for Patriots.
-Growing up, her family home was never without a dog or two, always adopted from local shelters.
-Seeing so many dogs and cats at risk of death had a profound impact on her and she vowed that one day she would find a way to save them all.
+Growing up, her family home was never without a shelter dog.
+Seeing so many animals without the loving embrace of a family had a profound impact on her.
+She vowed that one day she would find a way to save them all.

-As a result of these experiences Beth developed an abiding passion for animals – particularly those who were neglected, abused and unwanted – and dreamed of saving every shelter animal in the country so that they could know the love a forever family.
-At the same time, a profound love of country animated the Zimmerman household.
-Beth’s parents impressed upon all their children an abiding respect for our nation’s history, as well as for its veterans, service members and military families.
+As a result of these experiences, Beth developed an abiding passion for animals – particularly those who were neglected, abused, or simply unwanted.
+She dreamed of saving all shelter animals in the country so that each could know the love of a forever family.

-Although her own family does not have a strong military tradition, Beth came to learn about a relative who made the ultimate sacrifice for our nation during WWII.
+Although her own family does not have a strong military tradition, Beth came to learn about a relative who made the ultimate sacrifice during WWII.
 Captain Jacob Joseph was just 22 years old when he died in action at Guadalcanal while serving in the Marines.
-Five years later the native New Yorker was honored with a playground bearing his name which, to this day, is an oasis for children in Chinatown and the Lower East Side.
+Five years later the native New Yorker was honored with a playground bearing his name, which remains an oasis for children in Chinatown and the Lower East Side.

-Beth brings more than 25 years of business and entrepreneurial experience to Pets for Patriots, including a decade as a practicing architect and more than 10 years as a business and branding strategist for companies such as First Data Corporation, Western Union, Pacific Gas & Electric and others.
-She draws upon these diverse experiences to invest Pets for Patriots with excellence in all aspects of its strategy and operations.
+Beth brings more than 25 years of business and entrepreneurial experience to Pets for Patriots, including a decade as a practicing architect.
+This was followed by more than 15 years as a business and branding strategist for companies in the financial, technology, healthcare, and utility sectors, among others – 10 years of which she was a solopreneur.
+These diverse experiences help her invest Pets for Patriots with excellence in all aspects of its strategy, operations, marketing, communications, and customer service.

-Beth is an alumnus of Carnegie Mellon University, earning a Master of Architecture, and of the State University of New York at Stony Brook where she earned a Bachelor of Arts in Philosophy.
+Beth is an alumna of Carnegie Mellon University where she earned a Master of Architecture, and the State University of New York at Stony Brook where she received her Bachelor of Arts in Philosophy.